The THRIVE 2030 Workforce and Skills Working Group will identify new approaches to help Australia’s tourism industry build a highly skilled workforce.

 - Sharon Ninyette, Senior Indigenous Programme Manager, Crown Perth

-- Dr Donna Odegaard AM, Co-Chair, Indigenous Tourism Australia
+- Dr Donna Odegaard AM, Co-Chair, Indigenous Tourism Australia and First Nations Broadcasting Australia

 Representatives from relevant Commonwealth agencies are:

-- Michael Willard, First Assistant Secretary, Immigration Programs Division, Department of Home Affairs.
+- Michael Willard, First Assistant Secretary, Immigration Programs Division, Department of Home Affairs

 Representatives from state and territory governments are:

-- Stephen Mahoney, General Manager Product, Policy and Engagement, Destination NSW
+- Stephen Mahoney, Deputy CEO, Destination NSW

 Subscribe to Visitor Economy News.